P-p-H-d/mlib/README.md

 An argument can be:
 * a constant,
 * a variable name (probably global),
+* ID( constant or variable), if the constant or variable is not a valid token,
 * ARG[1-9] (the associated argument number of the operator),
 * ARGPTR[1-9] (the pointer of the associated argument number of the operator),
 * OPLIST (the oplist)